 Benjamin began his career at Bain & Company in the Bay Area after graduating Phi Beta Kappa with Highest Honors in Biochemical Sciences and a minor in Mathematical Sciences from Harvard University.
-Benjamin is also a mentor for the Thiel “20 Under 20” Fellowship as well as an advisor to a number of startups including Dextro and Bayes Impact.
+Benjamin is also a mentor for the Thiel “20 Under 20” Fellowship as well as an advisor to a number of startups including Dextro and Bayes Impact as well as the product management resource Product Manager HQ.
 He is an avid scifi & comic book fan, a (very) amateur coder, a blogger, and an unabashed knowledge junkie.

 He can be reached at [mail-at-<thisdomainname.com>]